 - 2 March (decision by 8 April, accept offer by 8 May);

 - 1 May (decision by 1 June, accept offer by 1 July).

 If we make you an offer, you will have approximately 4 weeks to accept (conditional and un-conditional offers).
 Any offers not accepted by the deadline will be withdrawn so that an offer can be made to another candidate.

 All conditional offer holders will have until 1 August to satisfy the conditions of their offer.

 Due to competition for places, we give preference to students with grades above our minimum entry requirements.

-You need to ensure that you submit your supporting documents with your online application as it may delay us processing your application before the decision deadline.
+You need to ensure that you submit your supporting documents with your online application as it may delay us processing your application.

 Whilst we aim to give you a decision on your application by the decision date, in some instances due to the competition for places/volume of applications received, it may be necessary to roll your application forward to the next deadline date.
 If this is the case we will let you know after the deadline date.

 Applications received after our final selection deadline will be considered at our discretion if places are still available.